 As an example, one of the most important enzymes in the body is the one that facilitates methylation of genes, called methyltransferase (MT).
 Mutations in the genes that code for MT enzymes will impair the proper methylation of DNA and these SNPs can have a huge impact on one’s health.

 Another interesting area of SNP testing involves the phase-1 detoxification pathways of the liver, concerning gene mutations that will lead to over or under-metabolization of medications.
 For many people certain drugs won’t work, need increased doses, or become toxic at typical doses.
-I expect there will soon be necessary SNP testing prior to prescribing these meds.
+It seems it should soon be necessary SNP testing prior to prescribing these meds.

 The field of epigenetics and SNPs is exploding and we have been testing patients for a number of years, humbly learning how we can influence the expression of their genetic code and improve health.
 Several drugs, such as DNA methyltransferase inhibitors and histone deacetylase inhibitors, are already used in cancer treatment.
 New drugs are being sought that can remedy epigenetic defects.